isomerpages/govtech-stp/_reciprocal-green-lane/02a-rgl-requirements-and-process.md

 Prior to travelling to Singapore, approved SafeTravel Pass travellers are required to:
 - Monitor their health status and refrain from travelling to Singapore if feeling unwell;
-- Have not travelled out of Brunei in the entirety of the 14 days prior to departure;
+- Have not travelled out of <country> in the entirety of the 14 days prior to departure;
 - Take a COVID-19 polymerase chain reaction (PCR) test within 72 hours from departure and obtain a certificate of having tested negative for COVID-19.
-The certificate must be issued by an authorised health centre designated by the Government of Brunei.
+The certificate must be issued by an authorised health centre designated by the Government of <country>.
 The SafeTravel Pass traveller will bear the cost of the pre-departure PCR test.

 Travellers are also strongly encouraged to [register and pre-pay](https://safetravel.changiairport.com/#/) for their post-arrival COVID-19 PCR test prior to departing for Singapore.